 Can enroll if Class is Freshman or Sophomore or Junior or Senior

-AAST 3151 Public Cultural Work 3 Credit Hours
+AAST 3151 Public History in Arab Detroit 3 Credit Hours

-Full Title: Public Cultural Work in Arab Detroit.
-This course explores the field of public humanities work wihle providing a topical focus on metro-Detroit based Arab American history and culture.
+Full Title: Public History in Arab Detroit.
+This course explores the field of public humanities work while providing a topical focus on metro-Detroit based Arab American history and culture.
 Roughly half of the course will be used to explore different approaches to public humanities work undertaken by scholars.
 The second half of the course will provide the historical and social context for understanding a particular research question to be examined jointly by the instructor, students, and a local cultural institution.
 Students will engage in intensive research and work with a cultural institution to represent their findings to the public.
 Students cannot receive credit for both AAST 3151 and HIST 3672.
-(W)
+(W).

 AAST 3634 History of Islam in the US 3 Credit Hours